 The Regulator approved the tariff value of the stock transfer product for the 2022/2023 storage cycle.
-The tariff for the stock transfer product is 1.8081 EUR/MWh/storage cycle other tariffs stay the same as in the 2021/2022 storage cycle.
+The tariff for the stock transfer product is 1.8081 EUR/MWh/storage cycle other tariffs remained the same as in the 2021/2022 storage cycle.

-In 2021, the Regulator continued to make improvements to Incukalns UGS regulatory framework.
-By the decision No.1/14 of 16 December 2021, the Regulator approved the amendments to "Rules of Use of the Incukalns Underground Gas Storage Facility" clarifying the procedure for organizing capacity auctions and introducing the auction calendar.
+By the decision No 1/14 of 16 December 2021, the Regulator approved the amendments to "Rules of Use of the Incukalns Underground Gas Storage Facility" clarifying the procedure for organizing capacity auctions and introducing the auction calendar.
 These regulatory changes improved the awareness of storage users about the process of booking and using storage capacity, allowing users to plan their actions in a timely manner, thereby promoting sustainable storage use of Incukalns UGS.

-On 20 August 2020, the Regulator set the WACC for the natural gas transmission, distribution and storage system operator.
-For year 2021 the real WACC is set 4.37% for micro and small companies and 2.65% for medium and large companies.
+On 23 August 2021, the Regulator set the WACC for the natural gas transmission, distribution and storage system operator.
+For year 2022 the real WACC is set 4.35% for micro and small companies and 2.63% for medium and large companies.